 For as long as I could remember, I could hear my mother reciting, “everything has a place” when it came to cleaning and creating storage in my room.
 I always found this cliché motto as an excuse to organize my belongings and, as a way, keep things tight.
 Flash forward to the present, I hate to admit it, but this motto is more accurate than ever.
 Finding the right place for everything is more critical now than ever and defiantly applies when it comes to storing food.
-A key benefit of having flexible food storage containers is ditching the buffet lines in the cafeteria for a VIP spot at Café de Mom, better known as my mother’s homemade cooking.
+A key benefit of having flexible food storage containers is ditching the drive thru lines for a VIP spot at Café de Mom, better known as my mother’s homemade cooking.

 From the homemade spaghetti and meatballs to penne ala vodka, the fantastic creations are far too amazing to just eat for one night.
 Plus, with grocery stores still lacking some basic grocery necessities, it is essential to clean out your fridge to make the food last.
 This task may be a challenge; however, I plan on letting you in on some useful and savvy food storage hacks, ensuring that your food stays fresh and that you have plenty of room to stock up.
 In times like these, maximizing your space is more critical than ever.